kotatu0047/imakita-sanngyoiu/README.md

 The bot code is located in `bot/main.py`.
 The bot includes automatic restart functionality that monitors file changes.

 ### Auto-Restart Feature
-- The bot automatically runs tests when any `.py` file is modified
+- The bot automatically restarts when any `.py` file is modified
-- If tests pass, the bot restarts automatically
-- If tests fail, the bot stays running and shows test results
 - Docker Compose will automatically restart the bot process if it crashes
 - No manual intervention needed during development